Programmable Boost LED Driver

 regulator.
 To increase current handling capability, several of

 them are usually used in parallel.
-In simple single-die LEDs, this is a good
+In simple single-die LEDs driven by a

 and easy solution to achieve Constant Current (CC) operation.

-However, they don't address the main challenge we face -
+However, none of the drivers I've come across address the main challenge we face -

 boost converter capable of boosting the voltage up to 6V